Portsmouth

 -

-Consistent, reliable, and sufficient funding that is not dependent on the uranium barter program to meet DFF&O and Consent Order obligations Enhancing host-community support and property transfer
+Consistent, reliable, and sufficient funding to meet DFF&O and Consent Order obligations to complete on and off property environmental cleanup projects.

 -